cristina-radin/climate-modes-ml-explorer/README.md

 - CSS3
 - JavaScript

-The application runs fully client-side and does not require a backend.
+The application runs entirely in the browser and does not require server-side processing.

 ---